The Jacksonville shooter killed a devoted dad, a beloved mom and a teen helping support his family

 Carr, 52, was killed in the parking lot when the shooter fired multiple bullets into her car.

-Son Chayvaughn Payne told The New York Times that she was an Uber driver who was dropping off a friend at the store.

-“My mother, she was a good woman,” Payne told The Associated Press in a brief phone call Monday.
+“My mother, she was a good woman,” son Chayvaughn Payne told The Associated Press in a brief phone call Monday.

+Civil rights attorney Ben Crump, who is representing the Carr family, said at news conference later Monday that Carr had just dropped off a customer and was waiting for the person to get back in the car.

+Carr joined St. Stephen African Methodist Episcopal Church in Jacksonville when she was 3 years old and still attended services there.
+The pastor said the church community has rallied behind her family.

 Gallion, 29, was shot while entering the store's front door with his girlfriend, who escaped.